migmolrod/browser-dashboard-pwa/docs/docs/requirements/user-stories/user-identity.md

 Feature: Security policies
   In order to prevent unauthorized access and protect user accounts As a Developer
-  I want the system to enforce security policies
+  I want to enforce security policies

   Scenario: Enforce password complexity on registration
     Given a user is registering